CoderChad/F8-TotalKS/README.md

-# Takes in three inputs as arguments: X1 (Sample 1), X2 (Sample2) and a flag,
-# where 1 = classical KS and 2 = total KS.
-# If the flag in is set to 1, computes the largest distance between
-# the two cumulative sample distributions.
-# If the flag is set to 2, computes the total difference between
-# the two sample distributions.
+# Takes in three inputs as arguments: X1 (Sample 1), X2 (Sample2) and a flag, where 1 = classical KS and 2 = total KS.
+If the flag in is set to 1, computes the largest distance between the two cumulative sample distributions.
+If the flag is set to 2, computes the total difference between the two sample distributions.

-# Code was written without knowing exactly what would be needed
-# Only the sorted source data was needed for the calculations

 # Code returns the percentile